xi/apca-introduction/analysis.md

 };
 ```

-In WCAG 2.x we see the same general structure as in the naive approach, but the
-individual steps are more complicated:

 Colors on the web are defined in the [sRGB color space].
-The first part of this
+The first part
-formula is the official formula to convert a sRGB color to luminance.
-Doubling
+of this formula is the official formula to convert a sRGB color to
-sRGB values (e.g. from `#444` to `#888`) does not actually double the physical
+luminance (Y).
+Doubling sRGB values (e.g. from `#444` to `#888`) does
-amount of light, so the first step is a non-linear "gamma decoding".
-Then the
+not actually double the physical amount of light, so the first step is a
-red, green, and blue channels are weighted to sum to the final luminance.
+non-linear "gamma decoding".
+Then the red, green, and blue channels are
+weighted to sum to the final luminance.

-Next, 0.05 is added to both values to account for ambient light that is
+Next, 0.05 is added to both values.
+I am not exactly sure how to
-reflected on the screen (flare).
-Since we are in the domain of physical light,
-we can just add these values.
-0.05 means that we assume that the flare amounts
-to 5% of the white of the screen.[^2]

-Then the Weber contrast is calculated.
-Note that `(Y1 - Y2) / Y2` is the same
-as `Y1 / Y2 - 1`.
-The shift by 1 is removed because it has no impact on the
-results (as long as the thresholds are adapted accordingly).
+interpret this parameter.
+It could model ambient light that is reflected
+on the screen (flare).[^1] Or it might model the fact that black on a
+screen is not total black.
+Or it might just be a numerical trick to
+avoid deviding by zero.
+We will discuss the impact of this parameter
+later.

+Then we look at the ratio of these two values.
+I hope I can convince you
+that these two statements are equivalent:

+    ybg / yfg > 4.5
+    log(ybg) - log(yfg) > log(4.5)

+The first one is sometimes called "simple contrast", and this is what is
+used in WCAG 2.x.
+The second one uses the [Weber-Fechner model] to
+convert luminance to perceived lightness (J).
+Technically, the
+Weber-Fechner law is `J = a * log(y) + b`, but `b` vanishes in the
+difference and `a` would just scale the whole equation.

+Given that the two are equivalent, you can think of this contrast ratio
+as a lightness difference.
+We just convert the values to avoid having to
+calculate logarithms.

-Finally, the polarity is removed so that the formula has the same results when
+Finally, the polarity is removed so that the formula has the same
-the two colors are switched.
+results when the two colors are switched.

-All in all this is a pretty solid contrast formula (at least from a theoretical
+All in all this is a pretty solid contrast formula (at least from a
-perspective), as it just reuses parts from well established standards.
+theoretical perspective), as it just reuses parts from well established
+standards.
+The only odd bit is the `0.05` offset.

 ### APCA